 - how much alcohol and caffeine you consume

-- whether you smoke, use nicotine patches or use drugs
+- whether you smoke, use nicotine patches, or use recreational drugs

-Nothing.
-Sick and premature babies need extra nutrition and fluids so they can 'catch up' in terms of growth.
-Breast milk is best, but it is not always an option for parents.
-Special formula designed for pre-term babies will also meet their nutritional needs if the mother is unable to, or chooses not to, breastfeed.
+Sick and premature babies need extra nutrition and fluids so they can 'catch up' with their growth.
+Breast milk is best, but it’s not always an option for parents.
+Special baby formula designed for pre-term babies will also meet their nutritional needs.

-For other babies, commercial infant formulas contain enough nutrients for healthy growth.
-Formula is the only safe milk alternative to breast milk for babies under 12 months.
+For other babies, commercial infant formulas have enough nutrients for healthy growth.
+Formula is the only safe alternative to breast milk for babies under 12 months.

-- The Mothers' Milk Bank Charity is based in Queensland but services other states and territories.
+The Mothers' Milk Bank Charity is based in Queensland but it also services other states and territories.

 Learn more here about the development and quality assurance of healthdirect content.

 Last reviewed: April 2023